botpress/documentation-v12/docs/conversation-studio/tutorials/ui-path.md

 }
 ```

-## Sending chat messages from UiPath to Botpress
+## Sending Chat Messages From UiPath to Botpress

 Using the Botpress component for UiPath, you can send back messages from your UiPath workflows to Botpress, enabling you to design UiPath workflows that report back to chat users on the progress of a UiPath Job.